GSA/idmanagement.gov/_implement/yubikey-guide.md

 ## How do I unlink the YubiKey from CMS IDM?

-To remove your YubiKey from CMS IDM:
+To remove your YubiKey from CMS IDM
 1. Login to the CMS IDM portal

 2. Click your name to expand the drop down list and then select Settings